Dec 2022

 Values are too static

 For me, values are just too passive for the job that many companies intend them for.
 Values – like integrity, respect, communication, excellence – tend to be nouns.
 Nouns are words for things, objects.
 They are stationary.
-They do not force action or cause positive change (as Enron demonstrated, an oldie but goodie example of why professed “shared values” can have very little to do with what is actually valued).
+They do not force action or cause positive change.

 What’s the alternative?